Bamboo Palm

 Chamaedorea seifrizii

 The Bamboo Palm is a cluster-forming palm known for its slender, bamboo-like stems and feathery green fronds.
 It is highly valued as an indoor plant for its air-purifying qualities and its ability to add a lush, tropical touch to interior spaces while remaining relatively compact and resilient.
+Give it bright, indirect light, higher humidity, and a planter that lets excess water drain freely.

 Light